vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 ## Triggers for overall exercise

-The practice 2025-10-13 onward is to do this exercise roughly every alternating rice prep, so about once every 7 to 9 days.
-With that said, some rice preps I might use for more niche occasional exercises, which might displace a few slots, so effectively this might be a little less frequent.
-I do this exercise right after doing the [standing-on-one-leg-with-eyes-closed exercise](standing-on-toes-with-eyes-closed-with-history.md).
-On the other alternating rice prep, I do the more experimental eyes-open balance and flexibility exercises such as the [standing-on-heels-with-eyes-open exercise](standing-on-heels-with-eyes-open-with-history.md), [standing-on-one-leg-toes-with-eyes-open exercise](standing-on-one-leg-toes-with-eyes-open-with-history.md), and [dorsiflexion and plantar flexion exercises](dorsiflexion-and-plantar-flexion-exercises-with-history.md).
+The practice 2025-11-24 onward is to do this exercise during rice preps as part of the [balance exercise cycle](balance-exercise-cycle-with-history.md).
+I expect to get through the cycle every 2 to 3 rice preps, so the approximate frequency is once every 9 to 15 days.

 ## History